cloudtnt-rcl/RCL.CloudTnT.Express.Guides/index.md

 ## Credentials Web Wallet

-The web wallet is an web application used by holders to store and share their digital credentials with verifiers.
+The web wallet is a web application used by holders to store and share their digital credentials with verifiers.

 ## Use Cases